BHUTAN EXPEDITION

 Check into accommodation

-Dinner and welcome briefing
+Dinner and briefing

 DAY 2 - LEISURE - ACCLIMATISATION

-Breakfast
+Breakfast at Hotel

-Lunch
+Lunch at restaurant

-Dinner
+Dinner at Hotel

 DAY 3 - LEISURE - ACCLIMATISATION

-Breakfast
+Breakfast at Hotel

 Picinic Lunch

-Dinner
+Dinner at Hotel

-Breakfast
+Breakfast at hotel

 Packed lunch